More JavaScript interacting with the DOM

 The fragment part of the URL is:

-FOR YOU TO DO: Edit the URL to add uid and name parameters, i.e. a URL of the form http://www.cs.ru.nl/~erikpoll/websec/demo/demo_DOM2.html?name=john&uid=1234.
+FOR YOU TO TRY: Edit the URL in the address bar of your browser to add uid and name parameters or a so-called fragment part, i.e. make it a URL of the form http://www.cs.ru.nl/~erikpoll/websec/demo/demo_DOM2.html?name=john&uid=1234#someFragment.

 Security risks of URL parameters